Skip to main content

 Where a child has significant special educational needs, or an EHCP, transition planning for secondary school should begin early in Year 5.
 Similarly, from Year 9 Preparation for Adulthood (PFA) planning should be initiated to ensure sufficient consideration is given to Post-16 and Post-18 planning.

-Consistency of school placement is important and where possible, children should stay at their existing school when a placement move is necessary.
-In order to maintain continuity of school, those with responsibility for school transport should be approached to provide assistance with transport.
+Consistency of school placement is important, particularly where permanency has not been achieved yet and therefore it may be necessary to provide assistance with transport.
 A decision will be made taking into account the child’s age and the distance from the child’s address to the nearest suitable school.

 It is important to ensure that transport gets the child to school on time, but not too early and that the school knows who to contact if there are problems.